How MacKenzie Works

 MacKenzie is a licensed marriage and family therapist.
 She sees clients in her Alameda office and online, and supervises a team of associates.
-She is a member of core faculty at The Wright Institute, where she especially loves teaching Psychopharmacology and the Biological Bases of Behavior and Diagnosis and Empirically Supported Treatments.
+She is a member of core faculty at The Wright Institute, where she especially loves teaching courses on psychopharmacology and the biological bases of behavior and diagnosis.

 MacKenzie has participated in mental health care for depression since childhood.
-She is a queer white cisgender woman.
+She is a queer white cisgender woman with invisible disabilities.

 MacKenzie began her mental health career with Crisis Support Services.
-In addition to spending six years on their suicide and crisis hotlines, MacKenzie worked as a therapist for a variety of populations, served as a member of the community education team, and provided supervision to therapist interns.
-She still provides training to therapist interns at CSS.
+In addition to spending six years answering their suicide and crisis hotlines, MacKenzie worked as a therapist for a variety of populations, served as a member of the community education team, and provided supervision to therapist interns.
+She still occasionally provides training to therapist interns at CSS.

 MacKenzie served as a program manager and clinician for service teams supporting adults and older adults experiencing poverty, homelessness, and mental health challenges as part of Bay Area Community Services.
 She also served as the treasurer of the board of directors for PEERS and a board member for San Francisco Sex Information (SFSI).
 She was a relief clinical supervisor with Horizon Services, Inc.